 My goal is to help readers see the issues I write about with a different perspective (not necessarily one that you agree with) and to provide those who have a similar perspective a place or find a kindred spirit.
 It is a place for me to explore ideas.
 Although I am one voice, many of the ideas in this blog begin with conversations with colleagues, friends, undergraduate and graduate students, and family, or an observation that usually starts with “Can you believe that…?” or “Really?
 Again!” or “Did you see…?”
 This blog is also about disseminating research information in a more timely and accessible way.

-Views expressed in this blog are mine alone and do not necessarily reflect the beliefs of the U of M, my graduate students, the Tucker Center or the MNYSRC.
+Views expressed in this blog are mine alone and do not necessarily reflect the beliefs of the U of M, my graduate students, or the Tucker Center.
 If you would like to re-post material in this blog, please include the link and ©2009-2018 N.M.
 LaVoi.
 I started this blog in January of 2009.